josephcc/josephcc.github.com/source/_posts/2018-04-21-CHI-evorus.markdown

 approaches for high quality, low latency, and low cost.
 We introduce Evorus, a crowd-powered chatbot that automate itself over time by learning to integrate AI chatbots, reusing responses, and assess response quality.
 A 5-month-long public deployment study shows promising results.
-You can [start using Evorus today](http://talkingtothecrowd.org/).
+You can [try talking to Evorus today](http://talkingtothecrowd.org/).

 <!--more-->